Sunday Morning

 Grace Kids Nursery

 Children of all ages are always welcome in the service; coloring sheets and crayons are provided.
-For your convenience, our nursery (which opens at 9:15 am) is available for children who have not yet started kindergarten.
+For your convenience, our nursery (which opens at 9:15 am) is available for children who have not yet started kindergarten and can be found in the Art & Music building.
 A nursery volunteer will be available at check-in to help you figure out where to go.
 For a campus map, see the What to Expect page.
 The nursery is open until 11:00am during the summer (when there are no Formation offerings) and until 12:00pm during the school year (when there are).

 We have a computerized check-in system at the nursery; each child will receive a sticker with a unique alpha-numeric code that matches a sticker given to the parent.
 We have background-checked and trained nursery volunteers.
 The safety of your child is our first priority.